srees16/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-Consolidated code for all the Data Structures & Algorithms that I had worked while self-learning and practice of the concepts.
+Implementation of Data Structures & Algorithms in Java.
-Code for DS are for both the integer and the object data types.
+Code for DS is for both the integer and the object data types.

 Data Structures contained in the repository include: